Carrot Patch Cupcakes

 Instructions

 • Meanwhile, crush the sandwich cookies (discarding any cream in the centers) and set aside.
-I do this in a plastic zip bag with my rolling pin, you can also use a food processor.
+Use a plastic zip bag with a rolling pin or a food processor.

 VIDEO